shopware/admin-extension-sdk/docs/docs/guide/internals/how-it-works.md

 # How it works

 The Admin Extension SDK provides wrapper methods for a better development experience.
 It abstracts and hides the more complex logic behind a simple API.
-This makes it easier for app and plugin developer to create their solutions and focus more on business details instead of technical details.
+This makes it easier for app and plugin developers to create their solutions and focus on their business instead of caring about the technical details.

 ## Admin communication

-Technically the apps and plugins are communicating to the administration via the [postMessage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).
+Technically speaking, apps and plugins are communicating with the Administration via the [postMessage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).
 It is a secure communication channel between different windows.
-In most cases it will be used to communicate from a iFrame to the main window and the other way around.
+In most cases it will be used to communicate from an iFrame to the main window or the other way around.

-The Extension SDK works in the same way but it uses a hybrid approach.
-Every method is callable within a iFrame and also from the same window.
-This allows apps (in iFrames) and plugins (in the same window) to use the same API.
+The Extension SDK works in the same way, but it uses a hybrid approach.
+Every method is callable within an iFrame and also from the same window.
+This allows apps (within iFrames) and plugins (in the same window) to use the same API.

 ![postMessage communication](./assets/post-message-communication.png)

-Normally the postMessage API is very limited and not very friendly to use.
-You can send string values from one window to another.
-This isn't very handy to use for smooth development.
-To provide a smoother experience we wrote some helper methods to make working with the postMessage API a breeze.
+Normally the postMessage API is very limited and not easy to use.
+You merely can send string values from one window to another.
+This isn't very handy during the development process.
+To provide a smoother experience, we wrote some helper methods that make working with the postMessage API a breeze.

 The helper methods can be found in the `channel` file.
-It has different methods for easier communication.
+It holds different methods for easier communication.
 The most important ones are `send` and `handle`.
-They are responsible for sending and handling the data.
+They are responsible for sending and handling data.

-Do give you an better understanding how it works we go trough an example.
+Here is an example to give you a better understanding of how that works.

 ### Example workflow

-Let's imagine that a app or plugin calls the `context.getLanguage` method from the Extension SDK:
+Let's imagine that an app or plugin calls the `context.getLanguage` method from the Extension SDK:

 ```js
 // from app/plugin
 const language = await sw.context.getLanguage();
 ```

-What happens in the background?
+But what is happening in the background?
 The method is a wrapper for the `send` method in the `channel`.
-When you use it it will call `send` with a predefined type:
+When you use it, it will call `send` with a predefined type:

 ```js
 // from app/plugin
 send('contextLanguage', {});
 ```

-Each message has an unique type.
-They are hidden for plugin and app developers and are only responsible for the underlying handling.
-With the unique type we know in the admin what type of request it is and what response it expects.
+Each message has a unique type.
+The types are hidden from plugin and app developers and are only responsible for the underlying handling.
+Knowing the unique type we can tell what type of request there is in the Administration and what response it expects.

-The `send` method is doing now some magic in the background.
+The `send` method is producing magic in the background now.
 It creates a data object with following properties:

 ```js
 {